 - Violent attitudes and unjustified, excessive rage.

 - Tendency to self-harm and suicidal behaviours.

-- Abuse of drugs and of other addictive substances.
+- Abuse of drugs and other addictive substances.

 - Failure in academic or personal life.

-Given how clinically severe BPD is, people who suffer from it tend to have seriously deteriorated relationships in all areas: personal, academic, professional, family and social, making it difficult to lead a suitable life.
-Although the most prevalent clinical symptoms tend toward stabilisation as the years go by, these patients still have high degrees of dysfunction, and their quality of life is often reduced.
+Being a clinical severe disorder, BPD makes people who suffer from it, have seriously deteriorated relationships in all areas: personal, academic, professional, family and social, making it difficult to lead a suitable life.
+Although the most prevalent clinical symptoms tend toward stabilisation as the years go by, these patients still have high degrees of dysfunction, and their life quality is often reduced.